rocky-linux/documentation/docs/labs/sys_admin_1/lab7-software_management.md

 ```
 It looks like wget is not installed on our demo system.

-7. The curl utility is a popular open source application used for transfering data.
+7. The curl utility is a popular open-source application used for transferring data.
    Let's use curl to download the wget package from the official Rocky Linux online repository.
 Type:

 ```